rooz5002/AFSMC/README.md

 ** Disclaimer **
 This software package and its modules are provided for academic research and educational purposes only.
 Not for deployment on real robotic systems without further validation and safety testing.
 No warranties are expressed or implied.
-Use at your own risk.
+You can use it at your own risk.
 © 2025 Huaiyin Institute of Technology — Robotics & AI Laboratory